-Authors of accepted papers are required to grant the BIEE a non-exclusive license to post their abstract, paper and presentation on the BIEE website.
-The paper and presentation will be viewable by BIEE members and conference delegates.
+Authors of submitted papers are required to grant the BIEE a non-exclusive license to post their abstract and paper on the BIEE website.
+The paper will be viewable to BIEE members and conference delegates.
 This does not preclude subsequent publication elsewhere (economics journals generally accept the pre-publication of “working paper versions” such as these).

 Key information on submitting your paper

 Authors will have until 31 August 2023 to submit their papers for inclusion in the conference proceedings.

 Papers should be no longer than 6000 words and should be in pdf format.

 As a guideline the following format is suggested for paper submissions:

 - Introduction: Overview of the topic including its background and potential significance

 - Methodology: how the matter was addressed and what techniques were used

 - Conclusions: Lessons learned, implications, next steps

 Submission of your paper should be made via email to email@example.com